-ribe the evaluation process (LCB evaluates the CTC and forwards a copy of the ation to the CTD).
-CB reviews the CTC once every year to evaluate the operations and the rmance of the local coordinator.
-The I CB will be reviewing the following areas: Chapter 427, Rules 41-2 and 14-90, CTD Standards, and Local Standards Following up on the Status Report from last year and calls received from the Ombudsman program.
+Describe the evaluation process (LCB evaluates the CTC and forwards a copy of the evaluation to the CTD).
+The LCB reviews the CTC once every year to evaluate the operations and the performance of the local coordinator.
+The LCB will be reviewing the following areas: Chapter 427, Rules 41-2 and 14-90, CTD Standards, and Local Standards Following up on the Status Report from last year and calls received from the Ombudsman program.
 Monitoring of contractors.
-Surveying riders/beneficiaries, purchasers of service, and contractors LCB will issue a Review Report with the findings and recommendations to the CTC ter than 30 working days after the review has concluded. the CTC has received the Review Report, the CTC will submit a Status Report to CB within 30 working days. an update of Commission level activities (last meeting update and next meeting , if needed.
-USIN G THE A APR, COMPILE THIS INFORMATION: 1. ()PERAT TING ENVIRONMENT: RURAL URBAN 2.
-(ORGAN IZATION TYPE: PRIVATE-FOR-PROFIT PRIVATE NON-PROFIT GOVERNMENT TRANSPORTATION AGENCY
+Surveying riders/beneficiaries, purchasers of service, and contractors The LCB will issue a Review Report with the findings and recommendations to the CTC no later than 30 working days after the review has concluded.
+Once the CTC has received the Review Report, the CTC will submit a Status Report to the LCB within 30 working days.
+Give an update of Commission level activities (last meeting update and next meeting date), if needed.
+Using THE APR, COMPILE THIS INFORMATION: 1.
+OI PERATING ENVIRONMENT: \square RURAL \square URBAN 2.
+OI RGANIZATION TYPE: ☐ PRIVATE-FOR-PROFIT ☐ PRIVATE NON-PROFIT GOVERNMENT ☐ TRANSPORTATION AGENCY

 3. NETWOR RK TYPE:

 SOLE PROVIDER

 PARTIAL BROKERAGE

 COMPLETE BROKERAGE

-4. NAM E THE OPERATORS THAT YOUR COMPANY HAS CONTRACTS WITH:
+4. NAMI E THE OPERATORS THAT YOUR COMPANY HAS CONTRACTS WITH: